MattArwenLangham/NC-Games/README.md

 2. jest-extended
 3. supertest

-To run tests simply type the below in the terminal.
+To run tests simply input the command:

-> npm run t
+> npm t

 [More information on the jest package](https://jestjs.io/docs/getting-started)